cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 Please list for each distinct component of your artifact:

 * type of artifact (data, code, proof, etc.)
+  * Wistoria: Source code for Wistoria (based on the Historia implementation)
+  * Benchmarks: Data in the form of the source code for the 9 benchmarks from the paper.
+  * CBCFTL specification: Data in the form of CBCFTL specifications used for the experiments.
+  * Recorded Traces: Data in the form of recorded runtime traces for each app.
 * format (e.g., CSV, source code, binary, etc.)
+  * Wistoria: Scala code
+  * Benchmarks: Java code, Android project config files,
+  * CBCFTL specifications: Defined directly using the CBCFTL AST case classes in Scala code (no human-readable parser).
+  * Recorded Traces: text log files.
 * location in the container/VM
+  * Wistoria: `/home/bounder/`
+  * Benchmarks: `/home/testApps/ChatGPT_Benchmarks`.
+Each benchmark is in own directory corresponding to the names.
+The implementation is in `app_bug` subdirectory)
+  * CBCFTL: `/home/notebooks/reachExpGPT/ReachExpGPT.ipynb` and `/home/bounder/src/main/scala/edu/colorado/plv/bounder/lifestate/Specification.scala`
+  * Recorded Traces: May be found in the corresponding benchmark directory and are named `logcat.txt` or `logcat[n].txt` where n is some number.

 ## For authors claiming an available badge